The Stawell Gift has been held in all but four years since 1878, and is one of the world’s most famous and prestigious foot races.

-Unlike the World Championships or Olympic Games which are conducted on synthetic rubber surfaces, the Australia Post Stawell Gift is run on a grass track.
+Unlike the World Championships or Olympic Games which are conducted on synthetic rubber surfaces, the Stawell Gift is run on a grass track.
 For the majority of the year, Central Park in the regional town of Stawell is home to local AFL football and cricket, but at Easter time it transforms into an athletics mecca.
 For the sprint events, the athletes run in lanes that are separated by lane ropes, not painted lines.
 The famous finish gates are one of the most iconic features of the Gift.

+The Stawell Gift is managed and organised by the Stawell Athletic Club, the majority of whom are volunteers and have enjoyed a long term involvement with the Gift.
 Click here to download a copy of the Constitution of the Stawell Athletic Club.